 Eight major titles from flyweight to super-welter are impressive enough, but the list of men he beat is even more impressive.
 Besides those already mentioned, there was Chatchai Sasakul, Juan Manuel Marquez, Ricky Hatton and Timothy Bradley.
 Even the second-tier adversaries were well above average, worthy fighters such as Oscar Larios, Jorge Solis, David Diaz, Joshua Clottey and Brandon Rios.

-Yes, Pacquiao had his losses – seven all told, most famously to Floyd Mayweather, but that’s going to happen when taking risks is second nature.
+Yes, Pacquiao had his losses – most famously to Floyd Mayweather, but that’s going to happen when taking risks is second nature.
 Manny started taking risks when he stowed away on the ferry from his home in General Santos City to Manila, and was still taking risks when he entered the ring against Mayweather with a bum arm.

 Trying to compare fighters from different eras is an empty exercise.
 Sure, lots of people enjoy those debates but they’re subjective at best and unfair at worse.
 Suffice to say Pacquiao has been the most fascinating fighter I’ve covered in more than 40 years on the boxing beat and, for much of his career, the one I most looked forward to covering.
 That’s got to count for something.